hilary-thornley/udacity-tournament-project/README.md

 Final project for the Back-end Developer path (Stage 5) of Udacity's "Intro to Programming" Nanodegree

 ## Overview
-This project includes a SQL module that creates a database for storing data on a "swiss pairings" style tournament, as well as a Python code module for creating records of tournament players, matches and results to be stored in the database.
+This project required building a PostgreSQL relational database scheme to store results of a "swiss pairings" style game tournament, as well as a Python code module for creating records of tournament players, game matches and match results to be stored in the database.

 ## Instructions for testing the modules:
 * Follow [Udacity's guide to installing and running Vagrant] (https://www.udacity.com/wiki/ud197/install-vagrant?_ga=1.62732204.1876431276.1456523634).